TPIsoftwareOSPO/digiRunner-Open-Source/readme.md

 - Easy Setup – Deploy digiRunner anywhere—locally for development, in Docker containers for portability, or on cloud platforms for production-scale infrastructure.
 Configuration is UI-driven with CLI support.

-## Where digiRunner Fits: Real-World Scenarios:
+## Where digiRunner Fits: Real-World Scenarios

 digiRunner empowers teams across industries to implement mission-critical API management use cases with ease: